I bet you will agree when I tell you that permissive parenting seems to be on the rise.

 They are all around you, and you probably already know instinctively when you see it.
 However, often times people wonder about it because parenting is a complicated business.

 Is it possible that permissive parents are doing a better job of parenting than the rest of us?

 This article will take a close look at this parenting style, and give examples of the typical dynamics involved.

 Let’s start off with this 45 sec video clip from Willy Wonka and The Chocolate Factory:

 (This post contains references to products from one or more of our advertisers.
-We may receive compensation when you click on links to those products.)
+We may receive a small commission if you purchase from these links)